Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ### Message Mode {#transmission-mode-msg}

-When the STREAM flag of the handshake Extension Message Flags is set to 0, the protocol operates in the message mode.
+When the STREAM flag of the handshake Extension Message {#handshake-extension-msg} is set to 0, the protocol operates in Message mode, characterized as follows:

-Every packet has its own Packet Sequence Number.
+- Every packet has its own Packet Sequence Number.
-One or several consecutive SRT Data packet can form a message.
+- One or several consecutive SRT Data packets can form a message.
-In that case all the packets belonging to the same message have similar message number set in the Message Number field.
+- All the packets belonging to the same message have a similar message number set in the Message Number field.

-The first packet of the message has the first bit of the Packet Position Flags ({{data-pkt}}) set to 1.
+The first packet of a message has the first bit of the Packet Position Flags ({{data-pkt}}) set to 1.
 The last packet of the message has the second bit of the Packet Position Flags set to 1.
-Thus, PP equal to "11b" indicates a packet that forms the whole message.
+Thus, a PP equal to "11b" indicates a packet that forms the whole message.
-The PP field equal to "00b" indicates a packet that belongs to the inner part of the message.
+A PP equal to "00b" indicates a packet that belongs to the inner part of the message.

 The concept of the message in SRT comes from UDT ({{GHG04b}}).
 In this mode a single sending instruction passes exactly one piece of data that has boundaries (a message).
 This message may span across multiple UDP packets (and multiple SRT data packets).
 The only size limitation is that it shall fit as a whole in the buffers of the sender and the receiver.
-Although internally all the operations on data packets (ACK, NAK) are performed independently, it is only allowed for an application to send and receive the whole message.
-Until the message is complete (all packets are received) it will not be allowed to read it.
+Although internally all operations (e.g. ACK, NAK) on data packets are performed independently, an application MUST send and receive the whole message.
+Until the message is complete (all packets are received) the application will not be allowed to read it.

-The Order Flag of the Data packet set to 1 restricts the reading order of the messages to be sequential.
-While the Order Flag set to 0 allows to read those messages that are already fully available, before preceding messages, that still have some packets missing.
+When the Order Flag of a Data packet is set to 1, this imposes a sequential reading order on messages.
+An Order Flag set to 0 allows an application to read messages that are already fully available, before any preceding messages that may have some packets missing.

 ### Live Mode {#transmission-mode-live}

-Live mode is a special case of the message mode where only data packets with PP field set to "11b" are allowed.
+Live mode is a special type of message mode where only data packets with their PP field set to "11b" are allowed.

+Additionally, TsbPd ({{tsbpd}}) and TL Packet drop ({{too-late-packet-drop}}) mechanisms are used in this mode.

 Additionally Timestamp Based Packet Delivery (TSBPD) ({{tsbpd}}) and Too-Late Packet Drop ({{too-late-packet-drop}}) mechanisms are used in this mode.